mollymeissner/learning-journal/README.md

 1. (pwd) Print Working Directory: remind yourself where you presently are
 1. ls : list of files
 1. "- la" is a modifier (This will show me all the hidden files)
-- ls -a : show hidden files and directories
+- ls -la : show hidden files and directories

 #### Paths:
 1. absolute: A file or directory location in relation to the root of the file system.